vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/References/Serializing Component References.md

 <<Abbreviations/IDE.md>>
+*[instance]: A single GameObject or Component.
+A component can exist in the scene many times, one of these is an instance.
+*[target component]: A component in the scene that you want to reference.
 ## Serializing Component references

 To refer to members (such as variables and methods) of a component, you must define which instance is being used.
 Creating a serialized field allows that instance to be referred to elsewhere in the class.

 :::warning
 You cannot serialize references between scenes.
-[See here to learn more.](Cross-Scene%20References.md)
+See [cross-scene references](Cross-Scene%20References.md) to learn more.
 :::

 ### Implementation
 ::::note
 #### 1. Expose a serialized reference to the target component
 The field must be marked with [`SerializeField`](https://docs.unity3d.com/ScriptReference/SerializeField.html):